-Phenylpiracetam is a powerful synthetic stimulant nootropic that may have the potential to boost mood, memory, cognition, and physical function.
+Phenylpiracetam is a powerful synthetic stimulant nootropic that may enhance memory, cognition, mood, and physical function.

 Phenylpiracetam is a modified version of piracetam developed at the Russian Academy of Sciences in 1983.
-It was originally created as a treatment for the prolonged stress experienced by cosmonauts on extended space missions but was later manufactured and prescribed in Russia as a general stimulant or to increase tolerance to extreme temperatures and stress.
+It was created as a treatment for the prolonged stress experienced by cosmonauts on extended space missions.

-Though human research on phenylpiracetam is currently limited to a small number of Russian studies, it has been shown to help restore neurologic functions and daily living activities to post-stroke patients and improve depression, anxiety, and cognitive function in patients with organic brain lesions.
+Though human research on phenylpiracetam is limited to a small number of Russian studies, it has been shown to help restore neurological functions and daily living activities to post-stroke patients, and improve depression, anxiety, and cognitive function in patients with organic brain lesions.

-Phenylpiracetam was sold by prescription in Russia under the name Phenotropil until 2017 when it was discontinued because of conflicts between Phenotropil inventor Valentina Akhapkina and Russian pharmaceutical company Valenta, which produced the drug.
-Akhapkina, who is one of the copyright holders of patents and trademarks on Phenotropil, said a newly-formed company called Vira Innfarm would produce the drug in the future.
+Phenylpiracetam was sold by prescription in Russia under the name Phenotropil until 2017.
+Production was discontinued due to conflicts between Phenotropil inventor Valentina Akhapkina and Russian pharmaceutical company Valenta, which produced the drug.
+A newly-formed company called Vira Innfarm will produce the drug in the future.

-In North America and other parts of the world, phenylpiracetam is widely used off-label as a stimulant nootropic, believed by many to enhance focus, productivity, and physical stamina.
+In North America and other parts of the world, phenylpiracetam is widely used off-label as a nootropic, believed by many to enhance memory, focus, productivity, and physical stamina.

 Phenylpiracetam has not been approved for any use by the US Food and Drug Administration and is unregulated in the US, where it can be legally sold and purchased.
 It can not be legally sold in Canada but may be legally imported and used there.